tsvbits/tsvbits.github.io/src/pages/2021/multidisk/index.md

 In terms of features the app includes the following capabilities:
 - Allow managing multiple drives
-- Upload, download and deleting files
+- Uploading, downloading and deleting files
 - At this point I've implemented drives for *Uploadcare* and *Dropbox*, but I'd like to add support for Google Drive, etc. Especially if the app gains some attention

 You can just briefly watch [this short video](https://youtu.be/W4cYjoFQaXg) to have more vision about the features mentioned above.